aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/html/export-similar-border-style-when-border-style-is-not-supported-by-web-browsers/_index.md

 ## **Possible Usage Scenarios**

-Microsoft Excel supports some type of dashed borders which are not supported by Web Browsers.
-When you convert such an Excel file into HTML using Aspose.Cells for Python via .NET, such borders are removed.
-However, Aspose.Cells for Python via .NET can also support to display such borders with [**HtmlSaveOptions.export_similar_border_style**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_similar_border_style) property.
-Please set its value as **true** and the unsupported borders will also be exported to HTML file.
+Microsoft Excel supports some types of dashed borders that are not supported by web browsers.
+When you convert such an Excel file into HTML using Aspose.Cells for Python via .NET, those borders are removed.
+However, Aspose.Cells for Python via .NET can also display such borders with the [**HtmlSaveOptions.export_similar_border_style**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_similar_border_style) property.
+Please set its value to **true**, and the unsupported borders will also be exported to an HTML file.

 ## **Export similar Border Style when Border Style is not supported by Web Browsers**

-The following sample code loads the [sample Excel file](64716806.xlsx) that contains some unsupported borders as shown in the following screenshot.
-The screenshot further illustrates the effect of [**HtmlSaveOptions.export_similar_border_style**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_similar_border_style) property inside the [output HTML](64716804.zip).
+The following sample code loads the [sample Excel file](64716806.xlsx) that contains some unsupported borders, as shown in the screenshot below.
+The screenshot further illustrates the effect of the [**HtmlSaveOptions.export_similar_border_style**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_similar_border_style) property in the [output HTML](64716804.zip).

 ![todo:image_alt_text](1.png)